 Film Competition 2020

-The Childnet Film Competition is now in its 11th year and is open to all young people based in the UK.
-The challenge was to create a positive, short online safety film or a storyboard with a script in response to this year’s theme.
+This year was the 11th annual Childnet Film Competition, open to all young people based in the UK.
+The challenge was to create a positive, short online safety film or a storyboard with a script in response to this year’s theme:

 We want an internet where we're free to...

 Thank you to all of you who entered this year.
 We have been so impressed with the films and storyboards you made during the coronavirus lockdown.
 These will be used to educate other young people.
 Our judging panel were really inspired by everything you created and all our finalists will receive specialist film equipment for the school or youth organisation of their choice.

 How were the winners chosen?

 We were looking for films or storyboards that told us why young people want an internet that allows people to feel free and safe online and how we can make this happen.
 Once again we were on the look-out for films with a positive and clear message about the ways we can use of the internet.